 10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Navigation is the website’s “table of contents”.
-In traditional publication you have page numbering to help you navigate.
+In traditional publication, you have page numbering to help you navigate.
 You can hold the publication in your hands and flick through it.
-If its large publication there is usually an index at the back that can be used.
-You can’t hold a website in your hands.
+If it’s a large publication, there is usually an index at the back that can be used.
+However, you can’t hold a website in your hands.

 You can’t get an immediate sense of its size or complexity.
 You navigate a website one screen at a time.
 That can be very disorientating.
-It’s easy to get confused, to get lost.
+It’s very easy to get confused and get lost.
 A reader who gets lost or confused in this attention-deficit age is likely to hit the “Back” button.
-Therefore, creating a navigation system that makes the reader feel comfortable and allows them to find the content they want quickly is critical to the success of any website.
+Therefore, creating a navigation system that makes the reader feel comfortable, and allows them to find the content they want quickly, is critical to the success of any website.

 Designing navigation is like designing a road-sign system.
 The over-riding design principle is functionality, not style.
-A reader on the Web like a driver in a car moves quickly.
+A reader on the Web, like a driver in a car, moves quickly.
 Navigation is never the end objective for the reader.
 It is there to help them get somewhere.
 (Most people don’t stand around admiring road signs.)
-Navigation works best when the reader hardly knows it’s there.
+Navigation works best when the reader hardly notices it’s there.
 Therefore navigation design should always be simple, direct, unadorned, with the overriding objective of helping reader get to where they want to go.

 Navigation design requires detailed planning.
 Once launched, it is not something that should be chipped and changed at every whim.
 You should treat your navigation as if they are “written in stone” because you risk confusing your regular readers (customers), and these are the people you should avoid confusing at all cost.
-People are by nature Habitual and conservative.
-If every couple of months you change the structure and navigation of your website, you will risk alienating regular visitors who have got use to your formula.
+People are by nature, habitual and conservative.
+If every few months you change the structure and navigation of your website, you will risk alienating regular visitors who have gotten used to your previous formula.

 THE 10 PRINCIPLES OF NAVIGATION DESIGN